Reordering Columns for Smaller Indexes: Introduction

 \section{Introduction}

 Many database queries have low selectivity.
-In these instances, column-oriented indexes such as projection, bit-sliced~\cite{wong1985btf,253268} and bitmap indexes~\cite{658338} might be preferable~\cite{1083658}.
-These indexes are often compressed using run-length encoding (RLE).
-Other data organization models benefit from column-oriented RLE compression such as the decomposition storage model~\cite{318923} used by column stores~\cite{1559878,1376712,1559879,1559877,1007570,1365816} and the Partition Attributes Across (PAX)~\cite{ailamaki2002data} model.

-We wish to order the rows to generate faster and smaller column-oriented indexes.
-Sorting reduces the number of \emph{column runs}---the sequences of identical values within rows~\cite{1142548}.
+In these instances, we may need to load the content of entire columns.
+To improve performance and reduce memory usage, we compress columns with lightweight techniques such as run-length encoding (RLE).
+Yet RLE compression is better if there are long runs of identical values within columns.

+Meanwhile, sorting reduces the number of these \emph{column runs}.
+In fact, sorting the table before indexing can improve the speed of an index by nearly a factor of ten~\cite{arxiv:0901.3751}, while reducing the memory usage in a comparable manner.

+Yet there are many ways to sort a table, and we are motivated to sort the table in the best possible manner.
 Adabi et al.\ recommend lexicographic sorting with ``low cardinality columns serv[ing] as the leftmost sort orders''~\cite{1142548}.
 We want to justify this empirical recommendation.

 For uniformly distributed tables, we show that sorting lexicographically with the columns in increasing cardinality is asymptotically optimal---for large column cardinalities.
 Furthermore, we show how to extend this result to all column cardinalities.
 As an additional contribution, we bound the suboptimality of sorting lexicographically for the problem of minimizing the number of runs.
 With this analytical bound, we show that for several realistic tables, sorting is 3-optimal or better as long as the columns are ordered in increasing cardinality.